Bohr compactifications of groups and rings: Model-theoretic connected components of rings

 We prove (iii) and (iv).
-Since the quotient ring $\RR/\RRiT_{A,ideal}$ is compact and Hausdorff, it is profinite by Fact \ref{fact: profinite rings = compact rings}, so there is a basis of neighborhoods of $0$ that consists of clopen ideals.
+Since the quotient ring $\RR/\RRiT_{A,ideal}$ is compact, it is profinite by Fact \ref{fact: profinite rings = compact rings}, so there is a basis of neighborhoods of $0$ that consists of clopen two-sided ideals.
 Let $\pi \colon \RR \to \RR/\RRiT_{A,ideal}$ be the quotient map.
 We have